Equine Teeth Cleaning in Elkhorn, WI

 Dentistry is a mainstay to your horse’s health, longevity and ultimate performance.
-The Elkhorn Veterinary Clinic veterinarians provide excellent dental care.
+The Elkhorn Veterinary Clinic veterinarians provide excellent equine teeth cleaning in Elkhorn, WI.
 Horse teeth are continually erupting while being worn down through chewing.
 The horse’s lower jaw is narrower than the upper jaw with the bottom teeth meeting to the inside of the upper teeth.
 This predisposes the teeth to uneven wear as the horse chews causing sharp edges, teeth of varying height and tooth and jaw misalignment.

 Horses, like us, can suffer from periodontal disease, and fractured, missing, and loose teeth.
 Routine dental exams identify these and other problems and allow your veterinarian to treat your horse in a timely manner.